Choosing the Right Navigation Library for Your React Native App

 Performance Comparison

-When it comes to performance, RNN has a slight edge over React Navigation.
+When it comes to performance, React Native Navigation (RNN) has a slight edge over React Navigation.
 RNN treats each screen as an individual React application, which makes it more performant by nature.
 However, this comes with some complexity, especially when integrating with libraries like Redux and react-intl.
-React Navigation, on the other hand, uses a JavaScript-based navigator that can result in a performance bottleneck for apps with a large number of screens and complex interfaces.

 APIs and State Management